-The structure of the output record is described on page 194.
+The structure of the output record is described on "Preparing the output files and the BOUTLOAD run".

 Copying with SET-INFORMATION=NO is also possible for an inconsistent database.

 Copying records of one record type from one realm (COPY-RECORD, REALM-NAME)